Keyboard shortcuts

 Press Esc to hide this help

-The Ai namespace bundles LLM-backed operations.
-It’s auto-imported — no use required.
-Under the hood, every call dispatches through the LlmProvider interface; the default provider is selected from @model (on the agent) or the global configuration.
+use std/ai to access LLM-backed operations.
+Under the hood, every call dispatches through the LlmProvider interface; the default provider is selected from @model (on the agent) or KEEL_OLLAMA_MODEL.

 as: Urgency,